netzbub/mash-playbook/docs/org sorted/02-ansible.md

 If you find yourself needing to resort to such hacks, please consider reporting a bug to your distribution and/or switching to a sane distribution, which provides up-to-date software.

-## Using Ansible via Docker
+## Using Ansible via

-Alternatively, you can run Ansible inside a Docker container (powered by the [devture/ansible](https://hub.docker.com/r/devture/ansible/) Docker image).
+Alternatively, you can run Ansible inside a  container (powered by the [devture/ansible](https://hub..com/r/devture/ansible/)  image).

 This ensures that you're using a very recent Ansible version, which is less likely to be incompatible with the playbook.